 Applicability and Approval

-This Glider Maintenance ProgrammeSchedule is approved by the UK Civil Aviation Authority (CAA) a Competent Airworthiness Authority of the European Aviation Safety Agency (EASA).
-CAA approval ref MS/01221 dated 27 September 2007.
+This Glider Maintenance Programme is approved by the UK Civil Aviation Authority (CAA) as Competent Airworthiness Authority of the European Aviation Safety Agency (EASA)..
+CAA approval ref MS/01221/P dated 28 February 2013

-The BGA GMP is applicable to all Gliders, Sailplanes and Self Sustaining Sailplanes operating and contracted to the BGA Continuing Airworthiness Management Organisation (CAMO) The Continuing Airworthiness Management Letter of Agreement (LOA) forms part of this maintenance programme.
+The BGA GMP is applicable to all Gliders, Sailplanes and Self Sustaining Sailplanes operating and contracted to the BGA Continuing Airworthiness Management Organisation (CAMO), and Annex II gliders registered with the BGA.
+The Continuing Airworthiness Management Letter of Agreement (LOA) forms part of this maintenance programme.
 Approval Ref: UK.MG.0279, registered with the CAA.

 This maintenance programme addresses the requirements for the above aircraft used for Private Flight operations and issued with either an EASA Airworthiness Certificate and Airworthiness Review Certificate (ARC) or Permit to Fly or BGA Airworthiness Certificate or Permit to Fly